real estate questions

 An agent does not charge homebuyers any commissions or fees to purchase a property.
 Here’s why:

-There are two real estate agents involved in most home transactions: one on behalf of the seller and another on behalf of the buyer.
+Two real estate agents are involved in most home transactions: one for the seller and another for the buyer.

-Buyers’ agents, also known as buyer’s agents, are paid by the listing broker to bring buyers to the table.
-The listing broker divides the listing fee with the buyer’s agent when the house is sold.
-As a result, buyers do not pay their agents.
+Buyers’ agents, also known as buyer’s representatives, are paid by the listing broker to bring buyers to the table.
+When the house is sold, the broker divides the listing fee with the buyer’s agent, so buyers do not pay their agents.

 7. What Kind of Credit Score Do I Need To Buy a Home?